Migrants Digging 'Mexican' Style Tunnels Under Hungarian Border Fence

 Migrants trying to reach high-welfare northern European nations being frustrated by Hungary’s southern border fence are digging tunnels in a bid to cross undetected, a new tactic that has otherwise been seen on the U.S.-Mexico border.

-The emerging phenomenon comes five years after the first peek of the Europe Migrant Crisis, when Hungary bucked the continent-wide trend of open borders by declaring itself closed to illegals.
+The emerging phenomenon comes five years after the first peak of the Europe Migrant Crisis, when Hungary bucked the continent-wide trend of open borders by declaring itself closed to illegals.
 The nation sat on the most direct path into Europe from the Balkan route, and the creation of a fence directed the migratory stream onto a longer way around its territory.
 But as migration starts to rise again after a coronavirus-forced lull, illegals are on the move.
 They are not just going around Hungary’s border — they are attempting to go underneath it, with authorities discovering several tunnels.

 When Hungary’s southern border fence was first completed in 2015, it was hailed for having reduced illegal crossings to pre-migrant crisis levels.
 This was no mean feat — in the space of less than one month, the number of illegals fell from up to 10,000 a day to just a dozen a day.